 PHARMACY ORDERS ON-HOLD

 In this section, we will study the use-cases and the wire-frames describing the process of putting on hold - an individual order, some or all orders from a group of drug orders placed together and some or all of the drug orders from an ordered regimen/medication plan.
 We will see the process by which the pharmacist can mark an order, one or more orders from a regimen order or from an order group and put them on hold due to unavailability or other reasons and also send out an email to the ordering physician providing the reason for placing the order(s) on hold.
 We will see, how the order(s) which are put on hold are highlighted and notified.
-Also described are the steps that show what happens when the physician subsequently modifies, discontinues and replaces or removes the hold on the order(s) .
+Also described are the steps that show what happens when the physician subsequently modifies, discontinues and replaces or removes the hold on the order(s) as well as the steps that show how the pharmacist can remove the hold on order(s).